 Why you shouldn’t send your press release on a Monday

 Given that Monday is the first day of the week, it’s also the busiest day of the week for most people.
-This is no different for journalists, who start their week by struggling to catch up with a whole weekend’s worth of emails.
+This is no different for journalists, who start their week struggling to catch up with a whole weekend’s worth of emails.
 On a Monday, they’re typically also trying to get ahead of news stories based on events from the weekend.

 For these reasons, it’s important to steer clear of Mondays when you’re scheduling your cold email pitch.